PingOne Advanced Identity Cloud

 You can only create secrets that contain keys using the API.
 The UI currently does not support the encoding and useInPlaceholders parameters.

-For examples of how to generate asymmetric and symmetric keys, see the following:
+For examples of how to generate asymmetric and symmetric keys, learn more in:

 1. Create an access token for the appropriate realm.
-See Get an access token.
+Learn more in Get an access token.

 2. Create the ESV secret: